 - Recurring Boss Template: There are three such templates, each used once in each episode, though with differences.
 For instance, each episode has a boss which splits into two smaller copies of itself for its second phase.

-- Smart Bomb: Called "Zap Bombs", they deal 2 Hit Points of damage to all enemies on screen.
+- Smart Bomb: Called "Zap Bombs", they deal 2 Hit Points of damage to all enemies on screen, and eliminate all projectiles.